KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/five_golden_keys_to_self_empowerment_and_coherence.md

 4. Nutrition & Fasting – Feeding the Light Body

-There are 47 essential nutrients your body cannot produce alone.
+Modern nutrition science speaks of dozens of essential nutrients your body cannot produce alone.
 Without them, the organism cannot express its full coherence.

 But it’s not just what you eat—it’s how you absorb it.
 - Structured water allows nutrients to enter cells.